 So they are a great alternative to common flow or bar & pie charts.

 They are gaining popularity in energy management, facility management, process engineering and process control and many other kinds of data visualization.

-They draw the attention to the largest flows in the system.
+Thus Sankey diagrams draw the attention to the largest entries in the system.

-In comparison to conventional bar or pie charts and even flow charts, they are more suitable for visualizing energy or material flows:
+In comparison to conventional bar or pie charts and even flow charts, they are more suitable for visualizing the energy balance or material flows:

-- The width of the arrows is proportional to the material and energy flow quantity displayed.
-The larger the width of an arrow, the larger the material or energy flow.
+- The width of the arrows is proportional to the flow quantity: the larger the width of an arrow, the larger the material or energy flow.
 The viewer's focus is drawn to the most significant flows.

-- The arrows show flows from one node (e.g. stock, process, machines) to another node.
-This fact makes them ideal for production systems or value chains, as this can not be achieved using standard tables (e.g. Excel) or even pie & bar charts.
+- The arrows show flows from one node to another node: this fact makes them ideal for production systems or value chains, as this can not be achieved using standard tables (e.g. Excel) or even pie & bar charts.